 Infrastructure and Model Management

-The Infrastructure and model management workgroup are responsible for developing BIM Model Management Plan, BIM file transfer protocol and recommended IT infrastructure.
+The Infrastructure and model management workgroup are responsible for developing a BIM Model Management Plan, BIM file transfer protocol and recommended IT infrastructure.

 The marketing workgroup are responsible for the overall promotion of the initiative.
 The Marketing workgroup has developed a plan for the next 18 months which focusses on events and strategies required to raise awareness of the initiative.